brjagger/SEEKR_tutorial/abbrev_tutorial.md

 and which contribute most to the calculated rate constants.

 analyze_conv.py also writes out .pkl files of the raw data and the figures so that additional postprocessing may be performed as desired.

+## Conclusions
+ At this point you should have a feel for the basic functionalities included in SEEKR.
+The software is always growing, adding new analyses as well as new milestoning functionalities.
+Be sure to check out the SEEKR GitHub to stay up do date with the latest additions: https://github.com/nbcrrolls/SEEKR.

+ Tutorial written by:

+ Benjamin Jagger
+ bjagger@ucsd.edu
+ Graduate Student Amaro and McCammon Groups